TerryKirabo/sysadmin-backup-project/README.md

 * Avoid relying solely on consumer-facing tools (e.g., File History).
 * Use encrypted drives for backup media.
 * Maintain at least one offline or immutable backup copy.

+References
+AI was used to help me make the tables in this read me file for organization as I was unsure how to do it